All the best Black Friday phone deals

 The 2020 Moto G Power features a wallet-friendly price, a gigantic 5,000-mAh battery and 64GB of storage, along with a 6.4-inch display and triple-rear camera array.
 Motorola promises that the phone will last up to three days of regular use on a single charge, and in our testing, it's held up so far.
 It's on sale for $180 at Best Buy.

-Note you can save another $50 on each phone if you choose to activate today.
-See 2019 Moto G7 models compared.

 Chinese electronics giant TCL's 10L phone was released in May as a solid budget phone.
 While it doesn't have many flashy features, it admirably handles basic tasks and has an elegant design.
-You'll find it on sale for $175 at Amazon, Best Buy, Walmart and B&H from Nov.
-23-29.
-Read our TCL 10L review.
+You'll find it on sale for $175 at Amazon, Best Buy, Walmart and B&H until Nov.
+29. Read our TCL 10L review.

 The TCL 10 Pro offers an attractive AMOLED display, four rear cameras and a premium design.
-For Black Friday, you'll find the phone for $315 at Amazon, Best Buy, Walmart and B&H from Nov.
-23-29.
-That price drop is a discount of $135, putting the phone more in line with its competitors, the iPhone SE and the Samsung Galaxy A51.
+For Black Friday, you'll find the phone for $315 at Amazon, Best Buy, Walmart and B&H until Nov.
+29. That price drop is a discount of $135, putting the phone more in line with its competitors, the iPhone SE and the Samsung Galaxy A51.
 Read our TCL 10 Pro review.

 Offers expired